mnpw/webserver-rs/webserver/README.md

 You don't want your cpu to be idle.
 So you want it to pick up some other task.
 That is why you want a concurrency model to be there.

 ---

+anti-features:
+- not a framework

+Server(listener, router)
+Router(inner)

+server.run/serve -> returns a future basically
+server has 1 associated `listener` and many `handlers` spun up

+- start the server layer
+- server layer should be bothered purely with how to mange the server
+    - managing state like connected dbs
+    - connection cap
+    - routing
+    - graceful shutdown
+    - connecting to other services(?)
+- put listener inside the server layer
+- start tcp listener at a port
+- clients connect to the port
+- every client that has connected results in a socket
+- for every connection we spawn a tokio task and return to cater to new connections
+- we pass every connection (tcpstream) to a handler function
+- this handler function creates a connection object for every connection
+    - inspired by how mini-redis is doing things
+-

+user writes
+async fn() -> () {

+}